lpaube/NetPractice/README.md

 This level introduces **routes**.
 A route contains 2 fields, the first one is the **destination** of outbound packets, the second one is the **next hop** of the packets.
 <br>
-The **destination** _default_ is equivalent to _0.0.0.0/0_, which will send the packets i gndiscriminately to the first network address it encounters.
+The **destination** _default_ is equivalent to _0.0.0.0/0_, which will send the packets indiscriminately to the first network address it encounters.
 A destination address of _122.3.5.3/24_ would send the packets to the network _122.3.5.0_.
 <br>
 The **next hop** is the IP address of the next router (or internet) interface to which the interface of the current machine must send its packets.
 <br>